TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/StaticMethods.rst

 too much at a time is a strong sign something else was not modeled properly at a different place.

-The Core has a long history of static utility class misuse and is in an ongoing effort to model stuff correctly and getting rid of static utility god classes that happily mix different concerns.
-Solving some of these utility methods to proper class structures typically improves code separation significantly and renders Core parts more flexible and less error prone.
+The `Core`:pn: has a long history of static utility class misuse and is in an ongoing effort to model stuff correctly and getting rid of static utility god classes that happily mix different concerns.
+Solving some of these utility methods to proper class structures typically improves code separation significantly and renders `Core`:pn: parts more flexible and less error prone.

-With this history in mind, Core development is rather sensible when new static utility classes should be added.
+With this history in mind, `Core`:pn: development is rather sensible when new static utility classes should be added.
 During reviews, a heavy introduction of static classes or methods should raise red lights, it is likely some abstraction went wrong and the problem domain was not